RamRod79/Employee-Tracker/README.md

 A short description explaining the what, why, and how of project "Employee-Tracker":

-An application called "Employee-Tracker" that can be used to write and save notes.
-This application uses an Express.js back end and will save and retrieve note data from a JSON file.

-Built a back end, connect to an existing front end, and then deployed the entire application to Heroku.
+An application called "Employee-Tracker" that is a command-line application which can manage a company's employee database, using Node.js, Inquirer, and MySQL.

-A walkthrough video that demonstrates its functionality and all of the tests passing is included with a link to the video of your project.
+A walkthrough video that demonstrates its functionality is included with a link to the video of your project.

 ## User Story